 At the age of 23, she launched the Marketing Zen Group – a well-known web marketing and digital PR firm.
 Since its establishment in 2009, this company has seen incredible success with an average growth rate of 400%, year after year!

 Hyder’s sharp business acumen has propelled the organization to remarkable success.
 She was named the “Zen Master of Marketing” by Entrepreneur Magazine, “Millennial Master of the Universe” by Fast Company, and one of Forbes’ and Inc.’s “30 Under 30.”
 She received tremendous recognition both at the White House and the United Nations for achieving one of America’s top 100 companies managed by a young entrepreneur.
 On top of that, her book The Zen of Social Media Marketing topped the bestseller lists!

-Even with her constantly changing whereabouts, Hyder makes the most of every moment by taking control and following a manageable morning routine that helps maximize productivity.
+Even with her constantly changing whereabouts, Hyder makes the most of every moment by taking control and following a manageable daily routine for women that helps maximize productivity.
 “I am constantly on the go—meeting clients, traveling internationally for speaking or media engagements—so every day looks a little different,” she says.
 “I live out of a suitcase.”
 When the young world traveler is in Dallas, this is what her morning looks like.

 - 7:30: Rise and shine, scan your inbox for any pressing matters that require prompt attention, then reply to them at once.

 - 8:00 Embrace the day and get dressed!
 I, for one, am not a fan of mornings so to make my life more effortless, I take showers at night.

 - 8:30: I never miss breakfast — scrambled eggs, toast, and tea is my go-to’s.
 This is crucial; otherwise, I may forget to eat lunch due to back-to-back meetings or days spent in the studio.